 The objective of a legionella risk assessment is to ensure compliance with ACoP L8 (Fourth edition) and HSG274 as part of which the following shall be performed:-

-Once completed, the Risk assessment requires reviewing regularly and, in any case, whenever there is reason to believe that the original assessment may no longer be valid.
+a) Identification and assessment of source of risk b) Preparation of a written scheme for preventing, minimising and controlling the risk Once completed, the Risk assessment requires reviewing regularly and, in any case, whenever there is reason to believe that the original assessment may no longer be valid.

 This assessment is carried out as part of the total “Management Systems Controls” package for the Site/Group and should not be carried out just to comply.
 By this, it is meant that a Risk Assessment should be carried out in order to allow the Site Management to qualify or instigate any remedial or on-going works, and in order to provide the legionella responsible person with the necessary site information for setting up all action plans.